szabgab/slides/golang/basics.md

 {i: %s}

 {aside}
-When printing values of variables it might be better to use the Printf function as it allows us to use placeholders like %s.
-Specifically %s stands for strings.
+When printing values of variables it might be better to use the Printf function as it allows us to use placeholders like %s and be more precise where would we want to put a space and where don't.
+These formatting placeholders are similar to what we have in other languages, but Go has a few additional placeholders.
+Specifically `%s` isn't special.
+It stands for strings.
 {/aside}

 ![](examples/hello-foo-printf/hello_foo_printf.go)